Counseling & Applied Educational Psychology

 Counseling Psychology PhD

-The Counseling Psychology Doctoral Program accepted its inaugural class in 2009.
-Our scientist-practitioner model program is designed to prepare masters level students for Counseling Psychology practice and research in a variety of settings with children, adolescents, families, and adults across diverse backgrounds.
-The program meets the curricular and pre-doctoral clinical requirements for Psychologist licensure in Massachusetts and we have National Register designation.
-Currently our new Counseling Psychology Ph.D.
-Program is not accredited by APA.
-During spring 2013, we had two students from the 2009 cohort who successfully matched during Phase I of the internship process.
-In August, we submitted our self-study and have been approved for an APA site team visit and will take place May 5-6 2014.
-For more information about APA accreditation, please contact: c/o Office of Program Consultation and Accreditation Education Directorate, American Psychological Association, 750 First Street NE.
-Washington, DC 20002-4242; (202) 338-5979; (202) 336-5978 (fax).
+The Ph.D. in Counseling Psychology Program accepted its inaugural class in 2009.
+Our scientist-practitioner model program is designed to prepare masters level students for counseling psychology practice and research in a variety of settings with children, adolescents, families, and adults across diverse backgrounds.
+The program meets the curricular and pre-doctoral clinical requirements for psychologist licensure in Massachusetts and our program has National Register designation.

 The program emphasizes: